3 Questions to Consider for Your Situation for Trademark Registration

 While the legal standards and statutes used by the USPTO to determine whether a trademark should be granted protection or not can be tedious and complicated, there are certain types of trademarks that aren’t worth going through the time and expense to try and register.

 Another grounds for rejecting a trademark application, is if the USPTO decides your trademark is too “generic.”
 An example of this would be something like, “Grass and Landscape Maintenance Company” or something similar.
-If it has the name of what you sell or do right in the name, you should think twice before attempting to register your trademark.
+If it has the name of what you sell or do right in the name, reconsider before attempting to register your trademark.

 So, when considering if you should register your trademark, ask yourself if the name of your business or product is either generic or merely descriptive.
 If you aren’t sure, feel free to reach out to us and we’ll be happy to discuss your situation with you at no charge to you.